invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

 Julia is known to be a very expressive language with many interesting features.
-It is worth considering that some features were not planned, but simply emerged from the combinations of other features.
+It is worth considering that some features were not planned, but simply emerged from combinations of other features.
 This post will describe how several interesting features are implemented:

 1. Unit syntactic sugar,